 Accessibility

-Ensuring data points are easily accessible to employees is paramount in effective office space planning.
-Data points should be positioned near power sources and essential office equipment to facilitate seamless connectivity.
-This is particularly important in meeting rooms where multiple devices may need to connect simultaneously.
-Proper space management involves strategically placing data points to avoid disruption and ensure that all employees can access the network without difficulty.
+Making sure data points are easily accessible to everyone is key in planning office spaces.
+For smooth connectivity, data points ought to be near power outlets and vital equipment.
+This is especially crucial in meeting rooms where multiple devices need to connect at once.
+Smart space management means placing data points logically to minimise disruption, ensuring everyone can effortlessly connect to the network.

 Avoiding Common Pitfalls